 Instructions

-4. Make balls or flat patty and fry or bake** on medium flame till cooked from inside and crispy from outside.
+- Make balls or flat patty and fry on medium flame or bake** until cooked from inside and crispy from outside.

 Notes